diklagit/my-rest-api/README.md

 # my-rest-api proj
-Hello, my name is Dikla and this is my node.js project- 'my rest api'. this project is a Server-side development for a web application that includes a website management system that allows business users publish content, edit and delete it. the actions that this app is offering are:
+Hello, my name is Dikla and this is my node.js project- 'my rest api'. this project is a Server-side development for a web application that includes a website management system that allows business users publish content, edit and delete it.

 the technologies I used for this project are:
 - node j.s